StefanoBgl/Data-Analytics-Portfolio/Power-BI-Projects/02-HR-Retention-Insights/README.md

 ## 🛠️ Analytical Techniques & Visual Highlights

-This dashboard employs interactive and high-impact visualizations to enable intuitive HR analysis:

 ### 📊 Workforce Composition

-- **Workforce breakdown** by gender for working employees, employees left, average and median salary
-- **Waffle charts** for gender, age, and ethnicity
+- Waffle charts for gender, age, and ethnicity
-- **Lollipop chart** for salary across business unit, department, job title and job level
+- Lollipop chart for salary comparisons by unit, department, title, and level
-- **Bar charts** for gender, age, and ethnicity
+- Bar charts for demographic breakdowns
+- Workforce breakdown by gender for employees retained vs. left

 ### 📈 Retention Trends

-- **Year-over-year KPIs** (Retention Rate, Turnover, employees left)
+- Year-over-year KPIs (Retention Rate, Turnover, Exits)
-- **Correlation between salary brackets and exit trends** by business unit, deparment, job level and job title
+- Correlation analysis between salary and exits
-- **Time intelligence Retetion Rate** breakdown by year, quarter, month
+- Time intelligence visuals (retention by year, quarter, month)

 ## 🧩 Data Model Overview

-The report uses a clean and optimized star schema, connecting a central fact table to supporting dimension tables for rich filtering and scalable performance.
-All relationships are one-to-many from dimensions to the fact table, forming a robust analytical model.
+This report follows a star schema with a central fact table and connected dimension tables for scalable performance and flexible filtering.

 ### 🔸 Fact Table: `FACT_Employees`
-Contains employee records with demographic and employment details:
-- Full name
+- Full Name
-- Hire date
+- Hire Date
-- Exit date
+- Exit Date
-- Annual salary
+- Annual Salary
 - Bonus %
 - Age
+- Demographic identifiers

 ### 🔹 Dimension Tables
-- DIM_Department
-- DIM_Location
+- `DIM_Department`: Department, Business Unit
-- DIM_JobTitle
+- `DIM_Location`: Country, Region
+- `DIM_JobTitle`: Job Title, Level
+- `Calendar`: Date, Month, Year, Quarter

+## 📦 Data Source

+This is a **synthetic dataset** curated for educational and portfolio purposes.
+It does not contain any real or confidential employee data.

+## 🧰 Tools & Technologies Used

+- Power BI Desktop (May 2023 or later)
+- DAX (Data Analysis Expressions)
+- Power Query (M Language)
-- Calendar
+- Excel (CSV preprocessing)

----
+## 🚀 How to Use

+1. Clone this repository or download the ZIP file
+2. Open the `.pbip` project in Power BI Desktop
+3. Ensure the `Data/` folder is in the root directory for correct data linkage

 ## 📬 Contact
-Feel free to connect with me on [Linkedin](https://www.linkedin.com/in/stefano-baglio/) or reach out via email at s.baglio.personal@outlook.com.
+Feel free to connect with me on [LinkedIn](https://www.linkedin.com/in/stefano-baglio/)
+📧 Email: s.baglio.personal@outlook.com

 ---